kuanb/kuanb.github.io/_posts/2015-11-25-revisiting-shape-stop-distance-calcs.md

     h = 2 * 6369087 * asin(sqrt(d))
     return round(h, 2)
 {% endhighlight %}
-Again, the haversine formula, this time from my implementation in Python.
+<small>Again, the haversine formula, this time from my implementation in Python.</small>

 In the iframe example visualization, the animation should loop through the segment of the route we are lookint at and, for every point, draw a "triangle" from that first shapefile point to the stop to the next shapefile point.
 Thus two lines will be drawn.
 If the sum of those 2 lines is the current shortest distance for the route, it is green, if it is not, it is red.
 If a shorter 2 line combination is found, that one becomes highlighted in green and the prior shortest is removed.